Fire and rescue services

 Australians have been jailed for long periods for drug offences.

 Local authorities sometimes invoke a state of emergency.
 It gives the government special legal powers in response to civil unrest, crime, health concerns or natural disasters.
-Peru's armed forces take control of law and order alongside the police.
+Peru's armed forces can support the Police in the control of law and order.
 Some civil rights may be suspended and curfews imposed.

 If a state of emergency happens in an area you're visiting: